 - Bystander intervention

 The Department of Health Promotion and Wellness engages students through initiatives to promote complete mental, physical, and social well-being.
 Through initiatives of Health Promotion and Wellness, students are empowered to achieve optimal lifelong well-being.
 The department provides a variety of free services to help students make healthier choices and improve well-being at MSU such as the opportunity to meet with a registered dietitian or complete a smoking cessation program.
 The department houses a Collegiate Recovery Program which supports students in recovery from behavioral or process addictions such as substance use disorders or eating disorders.
 Students will find support and resources from the Collegiate Recovery Community and be supported in the collegiate environment.
-The department supports and promotes the healing, renewal, safety, and justice for survivors of intimate partner violence, sexual assault, and stalking through education, awareness, and advocacy efforts as well.
+The department supports and promotes the healing, renewal, safety, and justice for survivors of intimate partner violence, sexual assault, and stalking through education, awareness, and advocacy efforts.

 The Health Promotion and Wellness Department hosts programs, presentations, and campus-wide awareness campaigns for various health topics.
 To request a program for your organization or to learn more about the department and services offered, please visit www.health.msstate.edu/health.